nicholascomuni/nicholascomuni/README.md

 <h3 align="center">A Data Scientist and Python Developer from Brazil</h3>

 <br>
-I've been working on python and data science projects since 2018.
+I've been working on python projects since 2018.

 I have an entrepreneurial spirit and I like challenges.
 As an engineer I have always sought solutions through data driven technologies.
 I have participated in competitions of